ventus-ag/documentation/content/products/kubernetes/accessing-kuber.md

 ## Get access from Ubuntu VM to K8S Cluster using CLI User
 To get the access from the Ubuntu Virtual Machine to the created Kubernetes cluster using CLI, follow the next steps:
-- Loggin to your Ubuntu Virtual Machine from which you want to get access to the Kubernetes Cluster API;
+- Login to your Ubuntu Virtual Machine from which you want to get access to the Kubernetes Cluster API;
-for this we use SSH protocol - to find additional information about, it see the article:[Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)
+for this we use SSH protocol - to find additional information about it, see the article - [Access Linux VM](https://docs.ventuscloud.eu/products/compute/connect-linux-vm/)
 `ssh -i ~/.ssh/id_rsa ubuntu@185.226.42.187`

 - Update Ubuntu package sources by running the following command: